-Corbett and Fitzsimmons Likely to Be

-Indicted by the Austin Grand Jury.
-Austin, Texas, Oct.
-10 .- The grand jury concluded its examination of members of the Corbett training party at 1 o'clock this afternoon, and they returned to San Antonio.
+Corbett and Fitzsimmons Likely to Be Indicted by the Austin Grand Jury.
+AUSTIN, Texas.
+Oct.
+10.-The grand jury concluded its examination of members of the Corbett training party at I o'clock this afternoon, and they returned to San Antonio.

-Delaney said after the examination that he knew no mous about the matter now than he did before, but from the questions asked it was very evi-dent that the grand jary would at-tempt to indict Corbett and Fitzsimmons and probably some member of the Florida Athletic club for arranging a fight on Texas soil.
+Delaney said after the examination that he knew no more about the matter now than he did before, but from the questions asked it was very evident that the grand jury would attempt to indict Corbett and Fitzsimvate secretary, and have plenty of time | mons and probably some member of the Florida Athletic club for arranging a fight on Texas soil.